MengRao/tscns/README.md

 ## Any limitations?
 Yes.
 1) The CPU must have `constant_tsc` feature, which can searched in `/proc/cpuinfo`.
-2) System time changes due to NTP or manual change can not be automatically detect by TSCNS, it's always going forward in a steady speed after init()/calibrate().
+2) NTP/manual time change can not automatically be detected by TSCNS, it's always going forward in a steady speed after init()/calibrate().
 But it can be re-inited by user at later times to be re-synced with system clock in a thread safe way, check comments above init() for details.

 ## Usage
 Initialization if tsc_ghz is unknown and you're honest(don't wanna cheat):